zaksabeast/PokemonRNGGuides/guides/xyoras/en/egg mm-sc.md

 ### For Target Frame:

-  - Ingame, talk to the daycare man until you get to a specific dialogue.
+  - In game, talk to the daycare man until you get to a specific dialogue.
     - For accepting the egg: “You’ll be wanting it, won’t you?”
 (ORAS) or “You do want it, don’t you?”
 (XY) with the selection of Yes or No.
       - Make sure pointer is on Yes and wait to reach your target frame.
     - For rejecting the first egg: “Well then, I'll hang on to it.
 Thank you!”
 (XY/ORAS) after selecting No from previous dialogue.